If you’ve talked to me for longer than ten minutes, you know that I’m about as patriotic as a potato. (Read: not patriotic at all.)

 3. Maintain a sense of cultural sensitivity.

 You know what Americans love aside from guns, beer, and chanting “USA” at inappropriate times?
 Why, cultural appropriation, of course!
 Learn something about the country before you go, brush up on recent news events (not as much work as it sounds.
 Just be aware if there is a financial crisis or recent other traumatic event).
-Which brings us to…
+Learn what is OK and not OK to do.
+For example, if you are visiting Which brings us to…

-One of my most cringe-worthy moments while traveling was when I was on a tour with a bunch of other Americans in Costa Rica and one older woman was trying to get a dude selling bracelets on the street to sell it for twice as less when the original price wasn’t even worth one American dollar.
-This dude probably got all his money from selling beaded bracelets to rich older white ladies.
-(Which she was).
-I’m not saying you gotta break the bank on bracelets, but exercise some sensitivity.
+One of my most cringe-worthy moments while traveling was when I was on a tour with a bunch of other Americans in Costa Rica and one older woman was trying to get a dude selling bracelets on the street to sell it for less than half of the original price.
+He was trying to sell it for the equivalent of less than one American dollar, and she was trying to haggle the price down.
+I could be wrong, but I am assuming that this American woman who was paying for a tour of Costa Rica has more money than the Costa Rican local selling beaded bracelets on the streets to American tourists.
+He probably could have used those extra few cents more than she could have.
+Exercise some sensitivity.